 |Each Zone Server Hub connects to a single Tanium Server.|

 |Each Zone Server Hub connects to both Zone Servers.

-In Tanium Core Platform 7.4, you can configure the HubPriorityList setting on each Zone Server to specify the preferred Zone Server Hub from which the server receives Tanium Client content (such as sensor definitions, configuration information, and action package files).
+You can configure the HubPriorityList setting on each Zone Server to specify the preferred Zone Server Hub from which the server receives Tanium Client content (such as sensor definitions, configuration information, and action package files).

 In deployments with multiple Zone Servers and hubs, configure the HubPriorityList to ensure that each Zone Server receives content from its closest hub.
 Configuring this setting also optimizes hub usage by ensuring that each hub serves one Zone Server instead of one hub servicing both servers.
 For the steps, see Installing the Tanium Zone Server.

 In Figure 2, the HubPriorityList on Zone Server 1 (zs1.example.com) specifies Zone Server Hub 1 (ts1.example.com).
 Therefore, as long as ts1.example.com is available, zs1.example.com receives client content only from that hub.
 In the figure, solid lines indicate the connections when the priority hub is available.
 If the priority hub goes down, the Zone Server receives client content from the other hub; in the figure, dotted lines indicate the failover connections.